Do you know the difference between a tax credit and a tax deduction?

 - A tax deduction reduces how much of your income is subject to taxation, and usually only if you itemize your tax deductions.
 Charitable contributions are tax deductions so if you make a $2,000 donation to a qualifying charity, you reduce your taxable income by $2,000.
 Your taxes will go down based on your tax bracket.
 If you’re in the 24% tax bracket, your taxes will be reduced by $480.

-So in a hypothetical scenario in which you could get either a $2,000 tax credit or a $2,000 tax deduction, you want the tax credit.
+In a hypothetical scenario where you could get either a $2,000 tax credit or a $2,000 tax deduction, you want the tax credit.
 It reduces your tax liability the most.

 With tax credits, there’s also another distinction – is the tax credit refundable?